A hybrid approach to long-term binary neutron-star simulations: Results

 The left panel of Fig.~\ref{fig:DD2RNS_1dslices} illustrates the profiles on the equatorial plane (\ie $z=0$) of the rest-mass density $\rho$ (top panel), of the angular velocity $\Omega$ (middle panel), and of conformal factor $\psi$ (bottom panel) at the initial time (black dotted line) and at $t=10\,\mathrm{ms}$, both for \BHAC (blue solid line, case \texttt{DD2RNS-mr}) and \FIL (red solid line).
 Remarkably, after eight rotation periods, all the matter quantities in the stellar interiors (\ie $x \lesssim 12\,\mathrm{km}$) are well preserved, with only small deviations from the initial data despite the very extreme properties of the stellar model.
 This is true both for the data obtained with \BHAC and with \FILns; an even better agreement is found in the conformal factor, where the relative differences are less than $\simeq 0.15\%$.

 The right panel of Fig.~\ref{fig:DD2RNS_1dslices}, on the other hand, reports the relative differences in the evolution of the central rest-mass density $\rho_c$ and of the conformal factor $\psi_c$ when compared to their initial values.
 Note also that in the case of the simulations carried out by \BHACns, we report evolutions with two different resolutions.
 This shows that as the resolution of \BHAC is increased, the differences to the evolution in \FIL decreases and the small de-phasing observed in the case of the medium-resolution simulation decreases significantly.
 The oscillations in $\rho_c$ and $\psi_c$ show relative variations in the high-resolution simulations that are less than $10^{-2}$ and $10^{-4}$, respectively.
+Note that we have performed an extra simulation with medium resolution and with $\xi_{\mathrm{eff}} = 1$ that is not shown in the right panel of Fig.~\ref{fig:DD2RNS_1dslices}.
+As expected, in this case we find a damping timescale that is longer than that measured in the case of \texttt{DD2RNS-hr} with $\xi_{\mathrm{eff}} = 1/10$, and a solution that is less diffusive than in both of the cases of \texttt{DD2RNS-hr} and \texttt{DD2RNS-mr}.

 Overall, bearing in mind that \FIL uses high-order methods and the full evolution of the spacetime, the agreement with \BHACns, already at comparatively small resolutions and in simulating a rather challenging stellar model, confirms the ability of \BHAC and of the CFC approximation to accurately reproduce in 2D results from a full 3D numerical-relativity code.
 In the following section we will demonstrate that this is also the case in full 3D simulations.